frameable/aviary.sh/README.md

 Commands:
-  status                   Report the status of the last run of `apply` [default] fetch                    Update local database by fetching from upstream apply                    Fetch and apply roles and their associated modules on this host recover                  Reset run lock file after a failure
+  status                   Report the status of the last run of `apply` [default] host <action>            Perform actions specific to the current host; more below fetch                    Update local database by fetching from upstream apply                    Fetch and apply roles and their associated modules on this host recover                  Reset run lock file after a failure